RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 FINAL:

 Now you begin a game as normal, trying to build sets and getting rid of all cards (which most players can do about 15% of the time).
-You'll notice as you work through the game a running total of moves are being recorded in the lower right hand corner.
+You'll notice as you work through the game that a running total of moves are being recorded in the lower right hand corner of your computer screen.
 (There's also some sort of three digit score being kept as well but ignore that.
-It doesn't come into play in tournament play.)
+It doesn't factor into tournament play.)
 These are going to be points against you, so obviously you want to get through a hand in the fewest possible moves.

 Points are earned only from completed sets (Ace through King in a given color) with a complete set worth 60 points.
 You continue to play until either you complete all eight sets (480 points) or you run out of possible moves, or you simply stop once your last deal has been made and you don't want to continue the hand.
 Once the hand is finished, you tally up your point total.
 Let's say, for example, you completed two sets in 55 moves before you stopped or you got the dreaded "no more moves possible" box.
 The two sets together are worth 120 points, but it took you 55 moves to do that.
 As such, you subtract the 55 points from the 120 points you got for the two sets for a grand total of 65 points for the hand.
 You'll put that next to the number 1.
 Easy enough.